LTLA/BiocWorkflow2015/converted/workflow.md

 ## Aligning reads from CBP libraries

-Libraries are downloaded from the NCBI using the SRA accessions below.
+Libraries are downloaded from the NCBI GEO data series GSE54453, using the SRA accessions listed below.
 The data set contains two biological replicates for each of the two genotypes.
 One file is available for each library, i.e., no technical replicates.